 1938 On duty at the Military Hospital Mtarfa.

-16 July 1939 Charlotte Russell Davidson daughter of Dorothea Shepherd and Capt John Alexander Davidson RAMC of No 1 Officers Quarters Imtarfa, born on 24 March 1939, was baptised at St Oswald's Church Mtarfa.
+16 July 1939 Charlotte Russell Davidson daughter of Dorothea Stearns and Capt John Alexander Davidson RAMC of No 1 Officers Quarters Imtarfa, born on 24 March 1939, was baptised at St Oswald's Chapel Mtarfa.

 1 Sept 1939–30 Nov 1939 Acting Major RAMC.

 1 Dec 1939–3 Mar 1940 Temporary Major RAMC.

 4 Dec 1939–3 Mar 1940 Acting Lieutenant Colonel RAMC.

 1940 On duty at the Military Hospital Mtarfa.

 On 1 April 1940, the Governor and Commander-in-Chief Sir Charles Bonham Carter was admitted to General Hospital Mtarfa with basal pneumonia.
 On 5 April, the Governor developed a coronary thrombosis and a joint consultation was held over his medical condition by Major Davidson and Major William Ralston Duncan Hamilton.

 The Lieutenant Governor Sir Edward Jackson took over the administration of Malta while the Governor remained unfit for office.
 Dr Thomas Forrest Cotton FRCP (1884–1965), consulting physician to the National Heart Hospital and Honorary Consultant Physician to the Queen Alexandra's Military Hospital, was flown over from England.
 His opinion was favourably and in accord with that of Major Hamilton.